ADGEfficiency/adgefficiency.github.io/_posts/2017-02-02-energy-basics-average-vs-marginal-carbon-emissions.md

 ---

-**Many professionals are getting the estimation of carbon savings wrong.
-I know because I used to make this mistake.**

 Calculating carbon savings is fundamental to fighting climate change.
-Knowing a project's carbon saving allows us estimtate how effective (meausured in `$/tC`) a project is at saving carbon.
+Knowing a project's carbon saving allows us estimate how effective (measured in `$/tC`) a project is at saving carbon.

+Many professionals are getting the estimation of carbon savings wrong.  **I know because I used to make this mistake.**

 This allows different technologies to be compared on the same basis.
 This value can also be compared with a carbon price (also measured in `$/tC`) to determine if a project is worth doing (relative to what society thinks the cost of carbon in `$/tC` is).

-So where are people going wrong?  **The mistakes is in misunderstanding the difference between average and marginal carbon emissions**.
+So where are people going wrong?  **The mistakes is misunderstanding the difference between average and marginal carbon emissions**.

 Average carbon emissions are calculated using the total carbon emissions and total amount of electricity generated.
 This average is taken across all generators.